RuslanUC/acdb2vcf/README.md

-# Android Contacts Database tools
+# Android Contacts Database To VCF
 Tools to extract data from *Android Contacts Database* (*SQLite3*).
 By default, it's located at */data/data/com.android.providers.contacts/databases/contacts2.db* although some manufacturers may change it.

 The easy way to get *contacts2.db* is using [*adb*](https://developer.android.com/studio/releases/platform-tools) tool: